Christa Hazel

 Christa Hazel: Republican Challenger for Idaho House District 4B

 Christa Hazel is a Republican candidate running for the Idaho House of Representatives in District 4B.
-Hazel lives in Coeur d’Alene and is challenging incumbent Rep. Elaine Price, R-Coeur d’Alene, in the May 19, 2026, Republican primary.
-Hazel has no prior service in the Idaho Legislature and is seeking elected office for the first time since her tenure on the Coeur d’Alene School Board.
+Hazel lives in Coeur d’Alene and is challenging incumbent Rep. Elaine Price in the May 19, 2026, Republican primary.
+She has not previously served in the Idaho Legislature.

 Background

 Hazel grew up in the Hayden Creek area and later settled in Coeur d’Alene, where she and her husband of 26 years raised their family.
-She graduated from Coeur d’Alene High School and North Idaho College before earning her bachelor’s and law degrees from the University of Idaho, where she served on the Law Review.
-Coeur d’Alene Press At North Idaho College, she served as the Associated Students of North Idaho College (ASNIC) president from 1993 to 1994.
-Rick’s Blog She is also a cancer survivor, a fact she has cited publicly in connection with her views on healthcare access.
+She graduated from Coeur d’Alene High School and North Idaho College, where she served as student body president from 1993 to 1994, before earning her bachelor’s and law degrees from the University of Idaho, where she served on the Law Review, as reported by the Coeur d’Alene Press.
+She has worked as an attorney in the Coeur d’Alene area.
+She is also a cancer survivor, a fact she has cited publicly in connection with her views on healthcare access.

 Public Service Record

 Hazel was elected to the Coeur d’Alene School Board in 2013 and served until 2017, including two years as board chair.
-Prior to her election, she co-chaired the successful 2012 school bond effort that funded improvements for local schools.
-Coeur d’Alene Press
+Prior to her election, she co-chaired the successful 2012 school bond effort that funded improvements for local schools, as reported by the Coeur d’Alene Press.

 Policy Positions

 On fiscal matters, Hazel has framed her candidacy around government accountability and spending restraint.
-She has stated that just as families must live within a budget, so should government, adding that she does not like wasteful spending or government overreach and that Idaho families expect leaders to be responsible with taxpayer dollars.
-Coeur d’Alene Press
+She has stated that just as families must live within a budget, so should government, and that she does not like wasteful spending or government overreach.
+Her stated legislative priorities include protecting local control, keeping taxes low, supporting strong schools and workforce opportunities, and ensuring government remains accountable to the people it serves, as reported by the Coeur d’Alene Press.

-On healthcare, Hazel has drawn on her experience as a cancer survivor.
-She has stated that access to quality healthcare close to home is critical for Idaho families.
-Coeur d’Alene Press She has not specified a legislative approach to healthcare access beyond this general position.
+On healthcare, Hazel has drawn on her experience as a cancer survivor, stating that access to quality healthcare close to home is critical for Idaho families.

 Political Alignment